macofallico/DisposableRanks/README.md

 Module is compatible with any latest development build of phpVMS v7 released after **23.APR.2021**.
 Provides;

-* Ranks Page (with allowed Subfleets if there are any)
+* Ranks Page (with allowed Subfleets display if there are any)
 * Awards Page

 ## Installation Steps